NathanKr/setup-do-droplet-for-next.js-app/README.md

 </li>
 </ol>

-<h3>setup domain in namecheap</h3>
+<h3>Setup domain in namecheap</h3>
 Here we will tell namecheap about digital ocean from the dashboard choose the domain post2youtube.xyz and click Manage scroll down and for Nameservers choose "custom DNS' and enter what was written in digitl ocean : ns1.digitalocean.com. ns2.digitalocean.com. ns3.digitalocean.com. as follows

 <img  src='./figs/nameservers-on-namechaep.png'/>

-This might take time to tkae effect
+This might take some time to take effect

 if you try to access it immidiately you might not be able to see the page

 <img src='./figs/page-can-not-be-displayed.png'/>

-but after few minutes you will getthe default nginx page but with the correct domain post2youtube.xyz
+But after few minutes you will get the default nginx page but with the correct domain post2youtube.xyz

 <img src='./figs/with-domain-show-default-nginx-page.png'/>

-you can can access the next.js app using the domain but still need the 3000 port
+you can access the next.js app using the domain but still need the 3000 port

 <img src='./figs/use-domain-but-still-need-port-for-next.png'/>

-<h3>now i want to access next.js app without port</h3>
+<h3>Access next.js app without port</h3>
 add     server_name post2youtube.xyz www.post2youtube.xyz; under server {
     listen 80; in config/nginx/my-app.conf